Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - add an employee
   - and update an employee role

-  WHEN choosing to view all departments
+  WHEN choosing to view all departments <br>
   THEN presented with a formatted table showing :
   - department names
   - department ids

-  WHEN choosing to view all roles
+  WHEN choosing to view all roles <br>
   THEN presented with :
   - the job title
   - role id
   - the department that role belongs to
   - the salary for that role

-  WHEN choosing to view all employees
+  WHEN choosing to view all employees <br>
   THEN presented with a formatted table showing :
   - employee data
   - employee ids